Adam-McCart/Automated-Data-Pipeline-Analysis/_posts/2025-08-01-my-first-project-post.md

 As the twig is bent so shall the tree grow.

 This is the first post on the day I concieved of the Automated Data Pipeline & Analysis Project.
-The goal of this project is not really to build and deploy a model that I am proud of, in a way that organises my workflow.
-Stay tuned!
+The goal of this project is to build and deploy a machine learning model for the first time.
+I will also simultaneously practice following a software development workflow.
+Welcome to base camp of my journey!